jinghuazhao/SomaLogic/SomaLogic_analysis_plan.md

 Genomic control and appropriate marker filters will be applied at this stage.

  * Marker exclusion filters: we will apply imputation quality filters at the meta-analysis stage, so provide unfiltered results.
- * Genomic control (GC): genomic control will be applied to each study at the meta-analysis stage (single GC), so GC-correction is needed for each cohort.
+ * Genomic control (GC): genomic control will be applied at the meta-analysis stage (single GC), so GC-correction is not needed for each cohort.
- * Significance: the Bonferroni threshold for the genome-wide analyses will be set at 5 x 10<sup>-11</sup>.
+ * Significance: the Bonferroni threshold for the genome-wide analyses is 5 x 10<sup>-11</sup>.
 The results will be replicated in independent cohorts.

 ## Participating cohorts